 Lauren Gault considers the political and ethical implications of our interactions with matter and the environment.
 Her work evokes intangible encounters with non-human experiences of time, space and physicality.
 In her sculptures, materials as diverse as silicone rubber, blown glass, pumped air, stitched suede, water or agricultural milk powder are subject to change through actions and physical processes that often involve pressure, tension and release.
 Exploring the transitions between different states of matter and scales of experience, Lauren's work creates a space for objects to communicate and resonate with one another.

 During her residency at Gasworks, Lauren will continue her empirical research and studio-based experiments concerning material suspension and boundary dissolution.
-She will also research on the writings of little known Irish-born early explorer, writer and scientist Martha Craig (b. c1875).
+She will also research on the writings of little known Irish-born early explorer, writer and scientist Martha Craig (born 1866).
 In particular, she will look at her texts and lectures held at the British Library, private collections in Northern Ireland and Canadian institutions on early women explorers.

 Lauren Gault will work towards an exhibition at Gasworks in January 2020 which will later travel to The Tetley in Leeds.